j-lum/se-tutorials/_posts/2019-08-09-anatomy-of-git-commit.md

 ### What?

 The title line of the commit tells you what this commit achieves.
-In general, the title should start with a *transitive verb* in *present tense*.
+In general, the title should start with a *transitive verb* in *simple present tense*.
 The title should not end with any punctuation.

 A litmus test is to check if your commit's title line can complete the following sentence: